hdShang/arxiv-daily/docs/cs-CV/2025-12-10/papers/251209847v1-from-detection-to-anticipation-online-understanding-of-struggles-acr.md

 ---
 layout: default
-title: From Detection to Anticipation: Online Understanding of Struggles across Various Tasks and Activities
+title: "From Detection to Anticipation: Online Understanding of Struggles across Various Tasks and Activities"
 ---

 # From Detection to Anticipation: Online Understanding of Struggles across Various Tasks and Activities